-If you use a Base license, you do not need to install a license file.
-If you purchase an Advanced or Premier license, you must obtain and install a license file.
-For more information about how to generate and install a license file, see Administering Avaya Virtual Services Platform 9000, NN46250-600.
+If you use a base license, you do not need to install a license file.
+If you purchase a premier license, you must obtain and install a license file.
+You can also obtain and install either of two versions of the PLDS trial license files: a PLDS premier trial license, or PLDS premier trial license with MACsec.
+If you install one of the PLDS trial licenses you will have access to the premier features for a 60-day period.

+For more information about how to generate and install a license file, see Administering Avaya Virtual Services Platform 9000, NN46250-600 and Getting Started with Avaya PLDS for Avaya Networking Products, NN46199-300.